Manquia/Distillery/Control.md

 Shared Memory: Memory Mapping between processes

-Tier 5.03: Mutex Hierarchical (Technique)
+Tier 5.03: Mutex Hierarchical (Architecture)
 ============================================
 A mutex which is used to synchronize an object and all of its sub-objects' memory.
 This tecnhique is often used with containers and systems which need to be thread-safe.
 A condiquence of this technique is that all other threads which try to use this container or system are blocked and must wait.